dirkjenkinz/dwp-consent/README.md

 NB:
  This is a prototype.
  Wording for the popup has yet to be finalised.
- Naming and format of the "DWP" cookie has yet to be finalised.
  The look of the popup has yet to be finalised.
  A future version will allow for Welsh to be used as the language of the popup.